-Five days into the aftermath of Hurricane Ida, it was 94 degrees in New Orleans.
-But the high humidity made temperatures feel like 104 degrees in the shade.
+Five days into the aftermath of Hurricane Ida it was 94 degrees in New Orleans.
+However, the high humidity makes the temperature feel like 104 degrees in the shade.
 It’s not easy living in New Orleans after Hurricane Ida rocked Louisiana.
 Although it is hot, I thank God for sparing my life.

-The people of New Orleans and Louisiana are resilient people and we are confident that God will give us the grace to rebuild our beloved city and our state.
+The people of New Orleans and Louisiana are resilient.
+We are confident that God is merciful and He will give us the grace to rebuild our beloved city and our state.

 Mayor LaToya Cantrell announced that there was not enough time to order a mandatory evacuation for New Orleans.
 Instead, she issued a voluntary evacuation.
 Residents with the resources to evacuate did so immediately.
 Everyone else prepared to hunker down for the storm.

 Effectively evacuating a city the size of New Orleans is not as easy as it sounds.
 To do so requires a lot of planning.
 We overcome this problem In New Orleans with Contraflow.
 Contraflow is when state and local authorities authorize the use of some traffic lanes for travel in the opposite direction.
 For example, to the west of New Orleans city limits, Interstate 10 has two westbound and two eastbound lanes.
 When contraflow is in effect, all traffic will travel west, allowing more traffic to quickly move away from the path of the storm.

 Hurricanes spin counterclockwise.
 After making landfall they usually travel on a northeasterly course.
 New Orleans residents must travel north or west to escape a hurricane.
 Interstate 10 runs east to west.
 It is the quickest and safest escape route for the people of New Orleans.
 However, it takes time to initiate contraflow.
 With Hurricane Ida, state and local authorities did not have sufficient time to coordinate safe traffic flow.